Can the fragmented Linux ecosystem compete with MacOS & Windows?

 Endless Distros

 What I’d like to see: Fewer but more usable distros with better documentation.
-A coalition of big distros clubbing together to be a serious alternative to Windows or MacOS for non-technical people (ie the bulk of society)
+A coalition of big distros clubbing together to be a serious alternative to Windows or MacOS for non-technical people (i.e. the bulk of society that want to ditch Windows)

 Software install nightmares

 Command line, built in app stores, Snaps and now Flatpak – why so many ways to install the same piece of software?
-The packaged versions are often out of date and maintained by volunteers and this isn’t a stable platform for a work machine when updating isn’t possible until they update their packages.
+The packaged versions are often out of date and maintained by volunteers.
+This isn’t a stable platform for a work machine when updating isn’t possible until they update their packages.
 I also ended up with two different versions of the same app installed and you can guess how well that worked (not at all).

 What I’d like to see: One software installation method that works well and is kept up to date